cunarist/tokio-with-wasm/README.md

 `async_wasm_task` is a Rust library that provides an API for managing asynchronous tasks and Rust `Future`s in a JavaScript environment, closely resembling the familiar patterns of `tokio::task`.
 It is designed to allow async Rust code to work seamlessly with JavaScript in web applications, leveraging web workers for concurrent task execution.

+This library assumes that you're compilng your Rust project with `wasm-pack`.
+It spawns parallel web workers(threads) with the the same JavaScript file that the original web worker has been called with.

 ## Features

 - **Familiar API**: If you're familiar with `tokio::task`, you'll feel right at home with `async_wasm_task`.
 It provides similar functionality and follows the same patterns for spawning and managing asynchronous tasks.